core-wg/comi/draft-ietf-core-comi.md

 #### DELETE example {#delete-example}

-This example uses the interface list from {{interfaces}}.
+This example uses the interface list from module ietf-interfaces [RFC7223].
-This example is deleting an instance of the interface list (SID = 1533):
+This example deletes an instance of the interface list (SID = 1533):

 ~~~~